ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 This is a short blog post of a series around the importance of writing good code for machine learning and data science projects.

 A few months back I answered a question on Quora around [suggestions to give to younger data scientists](https://www.quora.com/As-a-data-scientist-what-tips-would-you-have-for-a-younger-version-of-yourself/answer/Oscar-Cassetti%5D).
-One of the key point I made was the importance of good coding practices when doing data science and machine learning.
+One of the key points I made was the importance of good coding practices when doing data science and machine learning.

 More often I find myself in situations where machine learning and data science projects suffer setbacks because of lack of scalability, general performance issues, lack of testing which presents to re-use the code or bring the models to production.

 It seems that for some unknown reasons data scientists have forgotten that software engineering actually matters.

-This series aim to bring to the light some these topics.
+This series aims to bring to the light some these topics.

 Writing efficient code for the framework you are using
 =================================================